Octopus EV Alternatives for Electric Car Salary Sacrifice in the UK (2026 Guide)

 Market-leading independent recognition.

-Octopus EV has genuine strengths that make it a credible option for a specific subset of employers and employees.
+Octopus EV has many strengths that make it a credible option for a specific subset of employers and employees.

 For businesses whose workforce is predominantly made up of Octopus Energy customers - or for whom switching is straightforward - the energy ecosystem integration is a real differentiator.
 The Intelligent Octopus Go tariff, at rates as low as 6p/kWh during off-peak hours, represents a meaningful home charging saving for employees who can access it.
 Electroverse's aggregated public charging access through a single app is a genuine convenience for frequent public charging users within that ecosystem.